Deadly Dancing: Drug Use Among Teen “Ravers” Considerably Higher

-For decades, music concerts and nightclub parties have been associated with drug and alcohol use.
+For decades, music concerts and nightclub parties have been associated with adult drug and alcohol use and drug use among teens.
 From the marijuana and LSD of the Woodstock music festival in 1969 and the cocaine of the Discos in the 70’s, people gathering together and getting high while enjoying music has been going on for a long time.
 Add alcohol to this list, and a vast majority of music events are often hot spots of complete intoxication.
 There are, of course, plenty of people who don’t drink or use drugs at concerts.
 However, ask any person who goes to concerts regularly and it seems like those abstainers are few and far between.

 Today, there is one group of music lovers who participates in some even riskier practices.
 Electronic Dance Music (EDM), also known as Techno music, seems to attract a younger crowd, and a more dangerous list of drugs.
 Ecstasy, Ketamine (a tranquilizer), GHB (also known as the “date-rape” drug for it’s ability to render people completely unconscious within a matter of minutes), LSD and Methamphetamine are the most popular drugs at an EDM party, also known as a “rave”.
 These raves are often held in nightclubs, where age limits might be able to help keep your underage child away from these dangerous elements.
 However, these raves are also held wherever they can fit a DJ and some speakers, such as abandoned warehouses, basements, even out in the middle of a field, far from any potentially necessary medical attention.
 And these parties don’t have any bouncers at the door checking IDs or patting people down for illegal substances.
 These are the parties that your kids might be attending.